Belmont College and Hess Corporation Host Shale Safety Institute 2015

-St. Clairsville, OH (November 15, 2014) – Belmont College welcomed more than 250 local first responders today to the Shale Safety Institute 2014, a partnership between Belmont College and Hess Corporation.
-Sixty-six fire and EMS stations were represented at the event, which was designed to prepare local emergency agencies to respond to oilfield incidents in a safe and confident manner.
+St. Clairsville, OH (August 22, 2015) – For the second year in a row, Belmont College welcomed more than 150 local first responders to the Shale Safety Institute 2015, a partnership between Belmont College and Hess Corporation.
+49 fire and EMS stations were represented at the event which was designed to prepare local emergency agencies to respond incidents in the oilfield in a safe and confident manner.

-Training for multiple scenarios were available, including confined space rescue, incident command for oil and gas emergencies, water movement, and a clinical cadaver lab environment, provided by EZ-IO Vidacare, which allowed participants to examine airway and vascular techniques.
+Training for multiple scenarios were available, including confined space rescue, water movement and incident command for oil and gas emergencies.

-A mass casualty session taught triage methods where participants practiced their skills on mannequins altered to represent emergency victims.
+A hands-on flammable gas/flammable liquid fire session taught characteristics of liquid and gaseous fuels and how they affect fire behavior using a BullEx fire training prop simulating a real-life gas fire.
 During a foam application course, responders simulated spraying firefighting foam firsthand from a fire engine.
-Participants also practiced establishing a landing zone as a helicopter flew into the site.
+Participants also practiced establishing a landing zone as two helicopters flew onto site.

 “Training events, such as the Shale Safety Institute, are highly relevant to our local first responders.
 It is important to have hands-on instruction to familiarize ourselves with the necessary equipment and guidelines in case of an emergency situation,” said Curtis Kyer, Belmont College Assistant EMS and Fire Coordinator.